0xLJoseb/Apuntes/Schooled Writeup/Schooled Writeup.md

 ![moodlevuln](https://github.com/0xLJoseb/Apuntes/blob/main/Schooled%20Writeup/Content/moodlevuln.PNG)

-We can see that there is a vulnerability on this version of Moodle identified as: **CVE-2020-14321** "Course enrolments allowed privilege escalation from teacher role to manager role, enabling Remote Code Execution (RCE) through a 'Mass Assignment Attack' vulnerability."
+We can see that there is a vulnerability on this version of Moodle identified as: **CVE-2020-14321**

+>"Course enrolments allowed privilege escalation from teacher role to manager role, enabling Remote Code Execution (RCE) through a 'Mass Assignment Attack' vulnerability."

-**¿Que es Mass Assignment Attack?** https://www.vaadata.com/blog/what-is-mass-assignment-attacks-and-security-tips/
+**What is a Mass Assignment Attack?** https://www.vaadata.com/blog/what-is-mass-assignment-attacks-and-security-tips/

 ## Teacher Self-Assignment to Manager Role